 We've come a long way delivering innovative solutions.
 But our next chapter is still being written.

 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

 Booz Allen takes pride in a culture that encourages and rewards the many dimensions of leadership—innovative thinking, active collaboration, and personal service.
 We’re particularly proud of the diversity of our Leadership Team and Board of Directors, among the most diverse in corporate America today.

-Even more profound are the advancements that still lie ahead.
-AI is spurring breakthroughs in health and science and making possible new defensive capabilities to deter military and security threats at home and abroad.
+Even more profound are the advancements that lie ahead.
+AI is spurring breakthroughs in health and science and making new defensive capabilities to deter military and security threats at home and abroad possible.

 “At Booz Allen, we lay out an alternate future where advancements in AI are shaped by a set of guiding principles borrowed from human subject research.”

 “AI is truly a grand experiment on all of humanity,” we write in our RFI.
 “Advances in AI will change our society and our world by revolutionizing how we live, work, and interact.
 It will touch every aspect of our lives.
 Like many experiments, AI offers unprecedented possibilities for human gain, but care must be made to avoid and minimize harm on the subjects of the experiment, namely ourselves and the most vulnerable among us.”